M3CHR0M4NC3R/wickedsick/readme.md

 explicitly states which tag is active.

 BUGS:
-- menu duplicates if you click the window name multiple times
+- ~~menu duplicates if you click the window name multiple times~~ fixed by generating the menu when focus changes instead of when the widget is clicked.
+This is kinda wasteful, but otherwise it won't be toggleable.
 - menu doesn't go away to the shadow realm if you click outside it

 ## Package Requirements